-The Netherlands international recently claimed that it would be best for all parties concerned if he left the club in January as his contractual dispute with the Nerazzurri continues to rumble on, with Tottenham and Liverpool rumoured to be interested should he depart Milan.
+The Netherlands international recently claimed that it would be best for all parties concerned if he left the club in January, as his contractual dispute with the Nerazzurri continues to rumble on.

 However, coach Andrea Stramaccioni has since stated he would be open to bringing the playmaker back into the first team, and veteran defender Zanetti has added that the 28-year-old would be welcome to return should he chose to commit to the club.

 Zanetti told La Gazzetta dello Sport: "The only one who can decide is him, and he must speak clearly and be honest.
 If he wants to stay, a solution can be found.
 I said to him: 'Choose from the heart'.